Inclusion and SEND

 We strive to give children access to a full range of inclusive activities across the school including:

 Social and emotional activities in our Thrive area

 We currently have a team from Bath Area Play Project running a Nurture Group for some children in upper Key Stage 2.
 This is a great opportunity for these children to develop confidence and skills in preparation for the next stage of their education.

 One of our experienced Teaching Assistants has recently completed training in 'ELSA', which stands for Emotional Literacy Support Assistant.
 We are very excited to now be able to offer her support to small groups of children in such areas as self-esteem, managing worries, and friendships.

 Mrs Gower has recently returned from maternity leave and is now working with Mrs Geeson to support individuals and groups of children across the school.

 The local authority have their local offer presented as a ‘Rainbow Resource’ website, which provides information to families with a child or young person with SEND.

 The Thrive website has lots of useful information regarding the Thrive process used in school

-If you have any questions about special education needs, disabilities, or inclusion, please contact me, Catrin Geeson, on firstname.lastname@example.org or come and find me or Mrs Stone in the Rainbow Room situated in the Infant corridor.
+If you have any questions about special education needs, disabilities, or inclusion, please contact me, Catrin Geeson, on firstname.lastname@example.org or come and find me or Mrs Gower in the Rainbow Room situated in the Infant corridor.